nuts-foundation/nuts-node/docs/pages/deployment/recommended-deployment.rst

 ----------------

 There are deprecated endpoints that are still supported for backwards compatibility.
-If your use case does not require ``did:nuts`` DIDs and/or the gRPC network, you can limit/disable access to these endpoints.
+If your use case does not require `did:nuts` DIDs and/or the gRPC network, you can limit/disable access to these endpoints.

-* **HTTP /n2n**: for providing Nuts services to other nodes (e.g. creating access tokens).
+* **/n2n** (public): for providing Nuts services to other nodes (e.g. creating access tokens).
   The local node also calls other nodes on their `/n2n` endpoint, these outgoing calls are subject to the same security requirements.

   *Users*: Nuts nodes of other SPs.

   *Security*: HTTPS with server- and client certificates (mTLS) **according to network trust anchors** (on proxy).
 Monitor traffic to detect attacks.

-* **HTTP /public**: for accessing public services, e.g. IRMA authentication.
+* **/public** (public): for accessing public services, e.g. IRMA authentication.

   *Users*: IRMA app.

   *Security*: HTTPS with **publicly trusted** server certificate (on proxy).
 Monitor traffic to detect attacks.

 * **gRPC**: for communicating with other Nuts nodes according to the network protocol.
-Uses HTTP/2 on port ``5555`` as transport, both outbound and inbound.
+Uses HTTP/2 on port `5555` as transport, both outbound and inbound.

   *Users*: Nuts nodes of other SPs.